 9) Help you get to know yourself better: By practicing mindfulness meditation regularly, one can learn more about their personality and their behaviour in certain situations.
 This will also result in greater emotional stability and self-control.

 There are many more documented benefits of mindfulness meditation and many different studies showing evidence of these benefits.
 This makes it a very interesting and very exciting new form of treatment which does not involve medication.
-For mindfulness meditation to be effective, one must learn the proper technique, which can easily be done through a 4 week course (1 hour per week) and then practice it regularly for at least 10-15minutes daily.
+For mindfulness meditation to be effective, one must learn the proper technique and then practice it regularly for at least 10-15minutes daily.
 The longer one practices and the better the technique, the more effective the results will be.

 Meditation and Insomnia